Clark to Host Lecture on “Dark Humor and the African Image”

 With dodgeball, basketball, foam pits and more, indoor trampoline parks have something to offer people of all ages.
 Whether you want to bring a group of children for the day or sign up a group of adults for some "xtreme" dodgeball, trampoline parks can be a great change of pace and a fun way to try something new.

-The festival features live music, food, games and so much more over a span of nine days.
+The festival features live music, food, games, a chili cook-off and so much more over a span of nine days.

 Indoor Rock Climbing